dustinpfister/blog_posts/_posts/lodash_isarray.md

 ## 1 - The _.isArray in lodash 4.17.4

+In late versions of lodash the native Array.isArray method is just being referenced, for some developers this might not sit well.
+However if you just care about modern evergreen browsers then it might not be much of a problem.

-This is whats going on with it now.
+So then this is whats going on with it now.

 ```js
 var isArray = Array.isArray;
 ```

-So yes it's one of those methods in lodash now, one of those "So there is no point if I am writing new code methods".
+So yes it's one of those methods in lodash now, where there is more or less no point.
+Many of us are scratching out heads wondering if we should even bother with lodash any more because of things like this.
+Of course lodash has much more to offer than just this one little method, but sometimes it seems like it is just a handful of methods like \_.merge.

 ## 2- So whats the point of _.isArray in lodash?